girishfunproject/CoxChallenge/README.md

 Implemented a custom recycler view and resued it to populate dealer list vertically and vehicle list horizontally.

 MainActivity has three fragments HomeFragment, DealersFragment and VehiclesFragment.
 The vehicle list is retrieved in the HomeFragment and stored in the vehicles table.
-Once we get back a notification from the live data that we hide the progress bar and show get dealers button on the home screen.
+Once we get back a notification from the live data then we hide the progress bar and show get dealers button on the home screen.
 Clicking on Get Dealers button will launch the DealersFragment and then the dealer ids from the vehicles table are used to retrieve all dealers information from the server.
 As we retrieve Dealer info, each dealer is stored in the dealers table.
 DealersFragment has a recycler view to